berachain/beacon-kit/README.md

 BeaconKit introduces an innovative framework that utilizes the Cosmos-SDK to create a flexible, customizable consensus layer tailored for Ethereum-based blockchains.
 The framework offers the most user-friendly way to build and operate an EVM blockchain, while ensuring a functionally identical execution environment to that of the Ethereum Mainnet.

-First there was EVM Compatibility; next, EVM Equivalence; and now with BeaconKit, we introduce **EVM Identicality**.
+First there was EVM Compatibility; then EVM Equivalence; and now with BeaconKit, **EVM Identicality**.

 ## Supported Execution Clients